 Rehab group primed for 'Super Tuesday'

 The PMC filed suit against CMS on Oct.
-13, seeking a preliminary injunction that would prevent the agency from implementing its interim final rule, which, among other things, replaces CMNs with prescriptions and physician notes.
-Its rationale: CMS violated the Administrative Procedures Act by setting an implementation date that precedes the deadline for comments (Nov.
-25).
-The PMC also believes the rule will result in "irreparable harm" not only to HME providers but also beneficiaries.
+13, seeking a preliminary injunction that would prevent the agency from implementing the rule, which replaces CMNs with prescriptions and physician notes.

 But in U.S. District Court here, Judge Reggie Wilson indicated that he had concerns about whether the PMC had jurisdiction, according to a statement from the PMC.

 "They argued that suppliers who are denied claims still have administrative avenues to exhaust before they can come to federal court," said Eric Sokol, director of the PMC.
 "We argued that [doing that] takes two to three years."

 The judge was expected to release a written opinion "in the near future," the PMC's statement said.